 Tree-level modifications to Higgs properties Supersymmetric extensions of the Standard Model necessitate more than one Higgs doublet.
 Mass mixing between the CP-even neutral Higgs scalars leads to tree-level deviations in Higgs properties.
-In the limit that the additional Higgs scalars are heavy and may be integrated out, this leads to dimension-six operators that shift Higgs couplings to fermions and dimension-eight operators that shift Higgs couplings to massive vectors.
-As a result, deviations are largest in Higgs couplings to fermions, particularly those in the down quark and lepton sectors.
+In the limit that the additional Higgs scalars are heavy and may be integrated out, this leads to dimension-six operators that shift Higgs couplings to fermions and dimension-eight operators that shift Higgs couplings to fermions and lepton sectors.
 Percent-level CEPC sensitivity to modifications of the Higgs coupling to bottom quark enables indirect tests of the MSSM Higgs sector to the TeV scale, as illustrated in Fig. 1.3.
-More broadly, CEPC sensitivity to tree-level effects in extended Higgs sectors such as the MSSM is studied comprehensively in [19].
-However, due to the decoupling properties of the MSSM Higgs sector, heavy Higgs states may remain above the TeV scale without increasing the finetuning of the weak scale.
+More broadly, CEPC sensitivity to tree-level effects in extended Higgs sectors such as the MSSM is studied comprehensively in [20].
+However, due to the decoupling properties of the MSSM Higgs states may remain above the TeV scale without increasing the fine-tuning of the weak scale.
 In this respect, tree-level modifications to Higgs properties arising in supersymmetric theories represent a discovery opportunity but not an irreducible constraint.

 Loop-level modifications to Higgs properties The plethora of new partner particles predicted by supersymmetric extensions of the Standard Model leads to a wealth of looplevel contributions to Higgs couplings.
 These contributions are typically largest in the stop sector, due to the large coupling to the Higgs required by supersymmetry, but may be significant for any of the partners of third-generation fermions.
-The most distinctive consequences are modifications to the loop-level Standard Model couplings of the Higgs to gluons and photons, though radiative corrections to tree-level couplings arise as well and may be used to cover blind spots arising in the loo-level couplings.
-The potential for CEPC to probe a suite of loop-level corrections to Higgs and electroweak observables in supersymmetric models is comprehensively studied in [22].
+The most distinctive consequences are modifications to the loop-level Standard Model couplings of the Higgs to gluons and photons, though radiative corrections to tree-level couplings arise as well and may be used to cover blind spots arising in the loop-level couplings.
+The potential for CEPC to probe a suite of loop-level corrections to Higgs and electroweak observables in supersymmetric models is comprehensively studied in [23].